Bachelor of Science in Information Technology (BSIT): Cybersecurity Emphasis

 If you are passionate about technology and want to make a difference in how data is stored and shared in an organization, a bachelor’s degree in IT online or on-campus with an emphasis in cybersecurity may be the right choice for you.

-1 COVID-19 has adversely affected the global economy and data from 2020 and 2021 may be atypical compared to prior years.
-The pandemic may impact the predicted future workforce outcomes indicated by the U.S. Bureau of Labor Statistics as well.
-Accordingly, data shown is effective September 2022, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Information Security Analysts, retrieved on July 27.
+1 COVID-19 has adversely affected the global economy and data from 2020 and 2023 may be atypical compared to prior years.
+Accordingly, data shown is effective September 2023, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Information Security Analysts, retrieved on May 3, 2024.

-2 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Information Security Analysts as of May 2021, retrieved on June 27, 2023.
-Due to COVID-19, data from 2020 and 2021 may be atypical compared to prior years.
-The pandemic may also impact the predicted future workforce outcomes indicated by the BLS.
-BLS calculates the median using salaries of workers from across the country with varying levels of education and experience and does not reflect the earnings of GCU graduates as information security analysts.
-It does not reflect earnings of workers in one city or region of the country.
-It also does not reflect a typical entry-level salary.
+2 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS) Information Security Analysts, as of May 2023, retrieved on May 3, 2024.
+Due to COVID-19, data from 2020 to 2023 may be atypical compared to prior years.
+BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
+It does not reflect the earnings of GCU graduates as information security analysts, nor does it reflect the earnings of workers in one city or region of the country or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
-You may also wish to compare median salaries if you are considering more than one career path.
-Grand Canyon University can make no guarantees on individual graduates’ salaries as the employer the graduate chooses to apply to, and accept employment from, determines salary not only based on education, but also individual characteristics and skills and fit to that organization (among other categories) against a pool of candidates.
+Grand Canyon University can make no guarantees on individual graduates’ salaries.
+Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc. against a pool of candidates.

 3 U.S. Bureau of Labor Statistics (2022, Sept.
 8).
 Information Security Analysts: How to Become One.
 Retrieved on June 27, 2023.